Montrose F.C.: Stewart Petrie Era

 Stewart Petrie was appointed manager in December 2016 after the sacking of Paul Hegarty a month earlier due to a run of poor performances, which led to the club sitting bottom of League Two.
-The appointment of Petrie vastly improved the fortunes of the team, achieving a 4th place finish at the end of season and qualification for the League One playoffs for the first time in nine years.
+The appointment of Petrie vastly improved the fortunes of the team, achieving a 4th-place finish at the end of season and qualification for the League One playoffs for the first time in nine years.
 Montrose ended up losing 4–1 on aggregate to Peterhead in the playoff semi-final.

 The 2017–18 season was more notable for altogether happier reasons.
 Montrose were promoted as League Two champions finishing one point ahead of Peterhead, who had pushed them all the way to the last game.
-This saw Montrose end 22 consecutive seasons in Scotland’s fourth tier.
+This saw Montrose end 22 consecutive seasons in Scotland's fourth tier.

 After promotion, Petrie continued to steer the club in a favourable direction in League One, achieving top four finishes and Championship playoff spots for four consecutive seasons.
 Montrose also reached the round of 16 of the 2020–21 Scottish Cup, their best performance in over a decade, losing to Kilmarnock 3–1 at Rugby Park in the fourth round.
-Their third place finish in the 2021–22 League One season was the highest for the club in the Scottish football league system since their 12th place finish in the 1985–86 old First Division.
+Their third-place finish in the 2021–22 League One season was the highest for the club in the Scottish football league system since their 12th-place finish in the 1985–86 old First Division.

+During the 2023–24 season, Montrose had three matches televised live on BBC Alba, including a 3–2 win over Queen of the South at Palmerston Park.